Environmental Health & Safety (EHS) Technician Salary

 Pay by Experience for an Environmental Health & Safety (EHS) Technician has a positive trend.
 An entry-level Environmental Health & Safety (EHS) Technician with less than 5 years of experience can expect to earn an average total compensation of $45,000 based on 175 salaries provided by anonymous users.
 Average total compensation includes tips, bonus, and overtime pay.
 An Environmental Health & Safety (EHS) Technician with mid-career experience which includes employees with 5 to 10 years of experience can expect to earn an average total compensation of $46,000 based on 56 salaries.
 An experienced Environmental Health & Safety (EHS) Technician which includes employees with 10 to 20 years of experience can expect to earn an average total compensation of $51,000 based on 32 salaries.
 An Environmental Health & Safety (EHS) Technician with late-career experience which includes employees with greater than 20 years of experience can expect to earn an average total compensation of $59,000 based on 8 salaries.

 Pay Difference by Location

-Freeport offers some of the highest pay in the country for Environmental Health & Safety Technicians, 28 percent above the national average.
+For those looking to make money, Environmental Health & Safety Technicians in Freeport enjoy an exceptional pay rate, 28 percent above the national average.
 Environmental Health & Safety Technicians will also find cushy salaries in Houston (+11 percent) and Bakersfield (+4 percent).
 Falling short of the national average by 8 percent, the area with the worst salaries is Minneapolis.

 Environmental Health & Safety (EHS) Technician Reviews